The world is growing up.

 Campbell rightly witnessed the end of humanity's transitional traditions.

-When I was a child, I thought like a child, and when I became an adult, I thought as an adult.
+When I was a child, I thought like a child, and when I became an adult, I thought like an adult.

 Childish things are to be put away when we become adults.